nationalarchives/tdr-dev-documentation/README.md

 ### Infrastructure and deployment

 - [tdr-aws-accounts](https://github.com/nationalarchives/tdr-aws-accounts) - AWS account level configuration
+- [tdr-create-db-users](https://github.com/nationalarchives/tdr-create-db-users) - Task that creates DB users for other processes to use, so master user doesn't have to be used
 - [tdr-configurations](https://github.com/nationalarchives/tdr-configurations) - Private repository for configuration files and parameters
 - [tdr-ecr-scan](https://github.com/nationalarchives/tdr-ecr-scan) - Task which starts an ECR image scan for Docker images which are currently in use
 - [tdr-ecr-scan-notifications](https://github.com/nationalarchives/tdr-ecr-scan-notifications) - Task which sends alerts when ECR scans detect a Docker image vulnerability
+- [tdr-github-actions](https://github.com/nationalarchives/tdr-github-actions) - shared set of GitHub actions, workflows and other scripts
+- [tdr-rotate-keycloak-secrets](https://github.com/nationalarchives/tdr-rotate-keycloak-secrets) - Script to rotate secrets used on Keycloak
-- [tdr-jenkins](https://github.com/nationalarchives/tdr-jenkins) - Terraform scripts and Dockerfiles to create the Jenkins server and its build nodes.
+- [tdr-service-unavailable](https://github.com/nationalarchives/tdr-service-unavailable) - script to deploy the service unavailable page
-- [tdr-jenkinslib](https://github.com/nationalarchives/tdr-jenkinslib) - Shared groovy scripts for TDR jenkins jobs.
+- [tdr-scripts](https://github.com/nationalarchives/tdr-scripts) - set of individual scripts to support automation of regular development operations tasks
 - [tdr-terraform-backend](https://github.com/nationalarchives/tdr-terraform-backend) - Terraform scripts for setting up the Terraform backends in the TDR management account
 - [tdr-terraform-environments](https://github.com/nationalarchives/tdr-terraform-environments) - Terraform scripts for provisioning AWS resources to support the TDR application within the different environments
 - [tdr-terraform-modules](https://github.com/nationalarchives/tdr-terraform-modules) - Terraform modules for use by other Terraform repositories